sajtii/ra_cli/README.md

 - From RetroAchievements, your username and your API key
 	- On the website go to your profile settings, scroll down to the `Authentication` section and there you will find your Web API Key.

+**Note**: If you don't care about fancy terminal graphics, use `sracli.py`.
+In that case, you only need to install `pypresence` and `configparser` for the requirements.

 ## Features
 - Detailed Rich Presence on your Discord profile (name of the game, details about what you're currently doing in the game, icons, etc.)
 - Two clickable buttons (only others can see them): One leads to the RA page of the game you're currently playing; the other leads to your RA profile.
 You can enable or disable them using `python racli.py -s`.